scala-ide/docs/dev/setup/setup.rst

 Setup Eclipse for Scala IDE development
 =======================================

 In this page you will learn everything you need to know to setup the Scala IDE project in Eclipse.
+After this reading you will be all set and ready to start hacking the Scala IDE sources!

 Requirements
 ------------